A guide for first time moms on how to care for your newborn.

 Those 3 months after your baby is born is considered the fourth trimester, where he still needs all the comfort and warmth he got in the womb.

 Talk to your newborn

-A great tip for new moms is talk to your newborn.
+A great tip for new moms is to talk to your newborn.
 Yes, you read that correctly.

-I know it may seem weird to talk to a 3-week-old baby that doesn’t understand anything you’re saying.
+I know it may seem weird to talk to a 3-week-old baby who doesn’t understand anything you’re saying.

 However, it’s really important for her language development.